Date Made/Found: 4000-3000 BC

 This type of Ancient Egyptian ceramic is known as 'black-topped red ware'.
 Potters made it by placing the pots upside down in hot ash and then burnishing the surface with a pebble.

-This vessel was found at Naqada, where excavations by W.M.
+This vase was probably found at Naqada, where excavations by W.M.
 Flinders Petrie (1853-1942) in 1894 first established Egypt’s prehistoric ‘predynastic’ period.